Rula vs. Geode: Which is better for your needs?

 How access works with Rula

-Rula removes barriers to care with nationwide coverage and a streamlined process.
+Rula is designed to remove barriers to care with nationwide coverage and a streamlined process.
 The platform provides therapy and psychiatry services in all 50 states and Washington, D.C., making it ideal for patients anywhere in the U.S. or those who relocate frequently.

-• App/portal experience: Rula provides a web browser-based patient portal for managing appointments, messaging providers, and handling payments.
+• App/portal experience: Web browser-based patient portal for managing appointments, messaging providers, and handling payments (no mobile app currently available).

-• Provider switching: If your first provider isn't a match, Rula helps you find a different therapist in the network.
+• Provider switching: If your first provider isn't a match, Rula helps you switch to a different therapist in the network.

 How access works with Geode